AndrewSukhobok95/Diploma/README.md

-# Diploma
+### ARIMA + NN / VAR + NN for macroeconomic forecasting

+(2017)

-Files related to Bacheor Thesis work "FORECASTING PERFORMANCE OF HYBRID ARIMA-ANN AND VAR-ANN MODELS ON MACROECONOMIC DATA"
+Bacheor project "FORECASTING PERFORMANCE OF HYBRID ARIMA-ANN AND VAR-ANN MODELS ON MACROECONOMIC DATA"

-This files are drafts and also uploaded with inaropriate directory structure.
+> This files are drafts and also uploaded with inaropriate directory structure.